proximax-storage/java-chain-xipfs-sdk/README.md

 A local peer setup requires individual connections to both blockchain network node and file storage node.

 Note: ProximaX would have available IPFS nodes for testing purposes.
-These would be customized such that IPFS REST endpoint can be called remotely.
+These would be customized such that IPFS REST endpoint can be called remotely as well.

 ```java
 ConnectionConfig connectionConfig = ConnectionConfig.createWithLocalIpfsConnection(